slamice/wri/Other stories/Commuter.md

 "Why it is ok?
 We go far.
 It's not ok.
 Where do you go?"

-"No one forcing you to stay here.
-You can get off anytime."
+"No one forcing you ta stay here.
+You can ge' off anytime."